weizheng1910/linkdr/reflections.md

 WebSockets is a protocol which enables constant 2-way communication between the client and the server of a web application.

 #### HTTP Protocol
-In a standard HTTP protocol, the client sends a request to the server, which ends the communication after sending a response back to the client.</br> Communication is also uni-directional - the client will only receive data if it makes a requests to the server; the server will not initiate communication with it.
+In a standard HTTP protocol, connection between the client and the server is **short-lived** - the client sends a request to the server, which ends the communication after sending a response back to the client.</br> Communication is also **uni-directional** - the client will only receive data if it makes a requests to the server; the server will not initiate communication with it.

 There are drawbacks to this protocol.